silvacms/documentation/source/test/index.rst

       silva.app.blog
    defaults = ['-v']

-- Line 3 add the new section ``test-blog`` to the list of section to install
+- Line 3 adds the new section ``test-blog`` to the list of section to install

 - Line 5 to 9 define the new section ``test-blog``.
+Line 6 specifies
-Line 6 specify the recipe to use and 7 to 8 the Silva extension to test.
-Line 9 define some default options to automatically give to the test script, like the verbose mode in this case.
+  the recipe to use and 7 to 8 the Silva extension to test.
+Line 9 defines some default options to automatically give to the test script, like the verbose mode in this case.

 To know more about the options you can give to your test script, you can use ``--help`` on it: